 Great activities to do in winter There’s no need to hibernate when temperatures plummet.
 The hills of the Brecon Beacons and Snowdonia are even more spectacular when dusted with snow and white water rafting and bike rides are sure to get the blood pumping.
 Mountain skills in Snowdonia Mountain climbing on Glyder Fach, Snowdonia by David Cudworth Not for nothing did Edmund Hilary and co spend the winter prior to Everest in Snowdonia.
 This is the season when the National Park is at its most spectacular and most challenging.
 In snow and ice expert guides from an accredited mountain operator can teach you the skills of crampons and ice-axes, perhaps ice-climbing if conditions allow.
 The scenery is guaranteed either way.
 Search for climbing operators in Snowdonia Walking the Gower Peninsula Worm's Head, Gower by matt cattell The Gower is the perfect place to blow away the cobwebs.
 When storms whiplash hills inland, wrap up and see the peninsula at its most exhilarating as big seas boom against the Worm’s Head at Rhossili.
 The view of the beach is awesome whatever the weather, as is the cliff path to Port Eynon.
 The pub at the end has never been more deserved.
 Find out more about walking on the Gower Peninsula Rafting in Cardiff Bay Cardiff International White Water Centre, Cardiff Bay by CIWW It’s a wet day in South Wales.
 The hills are bleak, the kids are restless.
 Window-shopping is never going to burn off that energy.
 Grade 4 rapids, standing waves and big hits of adrenaline might, though.
 Being man-made, the course provides slightly warmer water than rivers – rafters wear wetsuits in any case – and an experience that is tailored to all ages.
 And being in Cardiff Bay, parents can retire to a café.
 Find out more about Cardiff International White Water Mountain biking at Coed Llandegla Mountain biking at Coed Llandegla, Wrexham by SuggySnaps Experienced riders get the blood pumping with rides in the Clwydian Hills.
 Everyone else should visit Coed Llandegla near Wrexham.
 On trails built for wet-weather riding you get similar views of the Clwyds except with hot showers and a café afterwards.
 Bike hire means it’s open to families as much as those who tackle steep descents on a black run.
 Find out more about mountain biking at Coed Llandegla Hillwalks in the Brecon Beacons Walking in the snowy Brecon Beacons, Mid Wales Crisp blue sky and the crunch of snow underfoot – experienced walkers know the Brecon Beacons hills come into their own in winter.
 Though they demand respect, ridge-walks in this National Park are nowhere as treacherous as those in Snowdonia, and with the first snows walkers arrive in the Storey Arms carpark to begin a popular route up Pen-Y-Fan (886m).
 It’s the highest peak in the park but just one option for winter.
 Search for walking operators in the Brecon Beacons National Park Enjoy this?
-Share it with friends Related items Wild winter in the north Ravens, choughs, baby seals – and hundreds of thousands of wintering birds.
+Share it with friends Related items Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
+Wild winter in the north Ravens, choughs, baby seals – and hundreds of thousands of wintering birds.
 North Wales attractions Where to go and what to see during your adventure across the lands and seas of North Wales.
-Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
 Wales on Film Wales has been host to hundreds of films.
 Here are some of those scene-stealing performances.
-Raining, we've covered it It rains sometimes.
-No big deal.
-We’ve got loads of indoor attractions.
+Regional walks Discover your own perfect walk in one of the 4 corners of Wales.
 Active service Here are some adventure activities in Wales to put colour in your cheeks.